johncky/QFNtools/README.md

 Analytical tools for quantitative finance people.

 ## Content
-1. Efficient Frontier: Solve efficient frontier of a selection of assets.
+1. Efficient Frontier: Solve Efficient Frontier of a group of assets.
 Risk measures can be set to "standard deviation", "Conditional VaR", "VaR"
-2. Eigen Portfolio: Find eigen portfolios of a selection of assets.
-Compute their return and price path.
+2. Factor Selection: Select "factors" from a group of factor assets (X), and build Factor Models to explain returns of a group of assets (Y).
-3. Factor Selection: Select "factors" from a group of factor assets (X), and build Factor Models to explain returns of a group of assets (Y).
+3. Eigen Portfolio: Find eigen portfolios of a group of assets.
+Compute their returns and price paths.

 ### 1. Efficient Frontier